Hospitality Courses and Classes Overview

 Students must usually take some form of accounting or management coursework prior to enrolling in the property management course.
 Property management in hospitality and tourism coursework includes instruction in the planning and development of hospitality facilities.
 Income generation, real estate economics, project development, asset management, lease contracts and space planning are also generally covered in this course.

 Managerial accounting and controls for the hospitality industry are examined in this class, in addition to accounting software applications.
 Students learn about pricing strategies in hospitality, marketing skills, trends in hospitality, travel packaging and analytical processes in pricing.
 Students may participate in lectures as part of this course, and group projects involving pricing or bookkeeping for the hospitality industry are sometimes required.

 Hospitality marketing courses usually involve instruction in advertising, marketing trends in hospitality and tourism, human resources and hospitality management skills.
 Coursework may also cover competitor and customer analysis, advertising and promotion planning.
 Students may be required to participate in a group project that involves creating a viable marketing plan for a specific hospitality business.

 - Recently Updated

-Richmond, VA, has few schools with programs in hospitality management.
-Find the best program for you by reading about schools'...
+The Richmond, VA, area has few schools with programs in hospitality management.
+Find the best program for you by reading about...